GoogleChromeLabs/size-plugin/README.md

   plugins: [
     new SizePlugin({
       json: true,
-      filename: 'reports' // Relative to where webpack is ran })
+      filename: 'report.json' // Relative to where webpack is ran })
   ]
 }